Brassica rapa: crop-types

 The evolution and development of structure-function relationships

 Brassica rapa has multiple centers of domestication and is an incredibly morphologically diverse species including cabbages and bok choy with large, fleshy leaves, turnips with underground storage organs and mustards & oil seeds that produce copious amounts of fruit and seed.
 In addition to characteristic morphologies, these crop types also exhibit different life histories and physiologies (Yarkhunova et al, 2016).
-Current work in the Baker lab focuses on using next generation sequencing to refine our understanding of the relationships between various crop types (Baker et al, in prep).
+Current work in the Baker lab focuses on using next generation sequencing to refine our understanding of the relationships between various crop types.
 We are quantifying the genomic architecture underlying correlations between plant physiological function (photosynthetic capacity and water use efficiency) and structure (anatomy, morphology).
 Future work includes elucidating the development dynamics that give rise to different structure-function relationships.
 Understanding the developmental and genetic mechanisms responsible for such morphological and physiological diversity will inform crop breeding efforts aimed at improving agricultural sustainability through, for instance, increased water use efficiency.
 The Baker lab currently a has funding for graduate students to work on aspects of this project.
 Contact Rob to find out more about this opportunity.

 Mimulus guttatus* (monkeyflower)